ValdiRatu/EZDiscord/README.md

 ## Syntax Highlighting

 - Syntax highlighting is available for EZDiscord.
 You can install the [extension](https://marketplace.visualstudio.com/items?itemName=AsadDhorajiwala.ezdiscord-syntax-highlighter) from the VS Code Marketplace.

-## Organization
-- The tasks were created and assigned using issues
-- The issues were then organized by project boards
-- (AST/Compiler Team Project Board)[https://github.students.cs.ubc.ca/CPSC410-2022W-T1/Project1Group2/projects/4]
-- (Lexer/Compiler Team Project Board)[https://github.students.cs.ubc.ca/CPSC410-2022W-T1/Project1Group2/projects/3]
-- All boards are currently either empty or all done since the project has been completed
-- Look into archived issues to see the progress